emanuelefavero/trpc/README.md

 ## Setup a new project

-tRPC works well when you have a monorepo with a `server` and `client` folder on the same level
+tRPC works well when you have a monorepo with a `server` and `client` folder on the same levelf

 > Note: you can setup a new tRPC project with [create-t3-app](https://create.t3.gg/)